 evaluates its curriculum, course content, and student performance.

 The department uses this information to develop its program so that

-each of its graduates will be able to:
+each of its graduates will have:

 a. an ability to apply knowledge of mathematics, science, and engineering